dhivya6613/Efficient-Ring-Based-Metadata-Management/README.md

 # Efficient-Ring-Based-Metadata-Management

-I have added the base paper and the thesis for the project
+Refer the base paper and the thesis for the project